Trusted Vedic Astrology Platform

 TESTIMONIALS

-Trusted by Seekers, Jyotishis & Builders
+Trusted by Seekers, Jyotishis & Developers Worldwide

 I use AstroKund's Navamsha and Shashtiamsha outputs when preparing session notes.
 The Ashtakavarga bindu grid alone saves me forty minutes of manual calculation per client.
 The PDF report is detailed enough that I can hand it to a client without re-formatting.